samhithot/git/attendees/assignments/day2/assignments.md

 * Push tags into remote repo.
 * Create tag on a one day old commit.
 * Checkout to a tag.
-* Clone a repo with tag name.
+* Clone a repo with tag name..
 * Clone a repo with specific branch (other than master)
 * Clone a repo on a specific commit.